Lyons Law Group Blog

 January 19, 2026

 Foreclosure mediation is designed to give Florida homeowners an opportunity to communicate directly with their lender and explore alternatives to losing their home.
 Because Florida uses a judicial-foreclosure process, mediation is often ordered by the court in residential cases.
-Understanding how foreclosure mediation works and what to expect can help homeowners prepare, reduce stress, and improve the chances of reaching
+Understanding how foreclosure mediation works and what to expect can help homeowners prepare, reduce stress, and

 Read More